 Create a checklist of things that are important to you in your new community.
 Here are some suggestions that may help narrow down the choices.
 The first three may seem obvious, but definitely bear repeating:

 - Quality of the school system.
-Standard & Poor’s hosts a Web site at www.schoolmatters.com, which allows parents to research and compare schools within a city and state.
+Standard & Poor’s hosts a website at www.greatschools.org, which allows parents to research and compare schools within a city and state.
 In addition, most of the local school systems maintain their own websites with lots of great information.

 - Crime rate.
 Make sure you know how safe your family members and home are with a crime rate comparison.
 Visit www.BestPlaces.net which rates a location on a scale of 1 to 10 on both violent and property crimes – the lower the number, the better.
 The Kentucky State Police website (www.kentuckystatepolice.org) is an additional source of reference material.